Danny Welbeck: England youth squads

 Welbeck made his England under-16s debut as a 14-year-old in October 2005; he replaced Nathan Porritt in the 70th minute of the 4–0 win against Wales in the 2005 Victory Shield.
 England would go on to share the Shield with Wales after finishing level at the top of the table.
 He then progressed to the England under-17s team, scoring the decider in a qualifying match against Serbia, to help his team progress to the 2007 UEFA European Under-17 Championship.
 The tournament saw England finish as runners-up to Spain, which secured the team a place in the 2007 FIFA U-17 World Cup in South Korea.
-There, Welbeck scored two goals against New Zealand, helping Scotland to reach the quarter-finals in their first involvement in the tournament.
+There, Welbeck scored two goals against New Zealand, helping England to reach the quarter-finals in their first involvement in the tournament.
 Welbeck was originally intended to be a squad member for England's European Under-19 Championship campaign in July 2008, but was forced to withdraw.
 He eventually made his debut for the under-19s on 9 September 2008, playing the full 90 minutes in a 2–1 win over the Netherlands.

 Welbeck made his England under-21 debut on 10 February 2009, in the 3–2 loss to Ecuador, coming on for Adam Johnson.
 He followed this up with another substitute appearance in a 2–0 home defeat to France on 31 March.
 He was then named in Stuart Pearce's original 23-man squad for the 2009 UEFA European Under-21 Championship in Sweden on 27 May, but he had to pull out of the squad on 31 May, due to an injury.
 On 7 September 2010, Welbeck scored his first two goals for the England under-21 team in a 3–0 win over Lithuania.
 He scored his third under-21 goal in a 4–0 away victory over Denmark on 24 March 2011.
 Welbeck then started the first match of England's campaign at the 2011 UEFA European Under-21 Championship against Spain.
 Welbeck scored an 88th-minute equaliser as England began the tournament with a 1–1 draw.